Skip to main content

 1. Download an Etherlink Smart Rollup node snapshot, and use the octez-smart-rollup-node binary to import it in a temporary directory.
 The following examples use <SR_OBSERVER_DATA_DIR> as the location of this temporary directory.

-wget https://snapshots.eu.tzinit.org/etherlink-mainnet/eth-mainnet.full
+wget https://snapshots.eu.tzinit.org/etherlink-ghostnet/eth-ghostnet.full

-octez-smart-rollup-node --endpoint https://rpc.tzkt.io/mainnet \
+octez-smart-rollup-node --endpoint https://rpc.tzkt.io/ghostnet \

-snapshot import eth-mainnet.full \
+snapshot import eth-ghostnet.full \

 --data-dir <SR_OBSERVER_DATA_DIR>